 Smart city technology

 What are those smart trends that connect humans with technologies and change our urban lives for the better?
-The Internet of Things (IoT), big data, cloud, artificial intelligence, 5G, robotics, etc., – are trends that integrate smart city technology into society.
-Below, we’ll analyze in more detail how disruptive technologies make living in smart cities more comfortable and of a higher quality
+The Internet of Things (IoT), big data, cloud, artificial intelligence, 5G, robotics, etc., – are trends that integrate technology into society.
+Below, we’ll analyze in more detail how disruptive technologies make living in smart cities more comfortable and of a higher quality.

 Internet of Things (IoT) for smart cities